Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 Acadia National Park

-Renowned by many as one of the most beautiful parks in the country, no weekend getaways list for the East Coast would be complete without Acadia National Park.
+Renowned by many as one of the most beautiful parks in the country, this guide wouldn’t be complete without Acadia National Park.

 With its stunning shoreline, beautiful hiking trails, amazing stargazing options, and picturesque historic sites, Acadia is a treat for all of the senses.
 And the sunsets?
 Super beautiful.